Guillermo del Toro's unrealized projects: Halo

 In 2005, del Toro was in negotiations with Peter Jackson to direct a live action film adaptation of the Halo video game series.
 Del Toro had co-written a script with D. B. Weiss, and Jackson would have executive produced the film.
 Del Toro opted to make Hellboy II: The Golden Army instead due to the project stalling in development.
 Halo developer Paul Russel later revealed that del Toro had pitched his mooted script to Joseph Staten at his house, envisioning a brother vs. brother story between the character Master Chief and his twin, who sides with the villain.

 I Am Legend

 In 2005, del Toro had "flirted" with directing the 2007 film adaptation of Richard Matheson's novel I Am Legend, after being approached by star Will Smith.
 In September, Francis Lawrence was announced as the director.

 Pan

 Del Toro was the original director of Pan, which was first acquired by New Line Cinema in 2006.
 A darker version of the J. M. Barrie story, the project was delayed due to New Line's other commitments.
-It was later revived in 2011 without del Toro but Joe Wright and released in 2015 to critical dismay.
+It was later revived in 2011 with Joe Wright as director and released in 2015 to critical dismay.

+Flashback TV series

+Alongside Trollhunters: Tales of Arcadia and The Strain, del Toro also pitched a series called Flashback to Fox in 2006, which has not been produced in any form since.